ieeh-tu-dresden/powerfactory-tools/README.md

   + Branch like fuses are exported as switching state.
   + Element fuses does not apply a switching state by their own in PowerFactory but considered in export as applicable switching state.
 + Export of `SteadyStateCase`:
+  + The operating points of the loads are specified by the controller and the associated load model in the topology for active or reactive power.
+    + By default a consumer load has a CosPhiConst type controller, except in the case where active and reactive power are explicitly specified in the load flow mask in PowerFactory.
   + It is assumed, that a station controller (if relevant) is exclusively assigned to a single generator.
   The generator itself ought to be parameterized in the same way as the station controller to ensure that the exported q operating point is the same that set by the station controller.